 [[caption-width-right:300:Tommy and Alan on their road trip]]

 In 1984, Alan finds out Peter was the one to leak to the press that he wrote the book, and leaves, wanting to reunite with Tommy.
 They reunite, and take their dream of a road trip through Mexico, but Tommy is dying.
-As the road trip ends, Tommy dies, and Alan writes of the experience.
+As the road trip ends, Tommy dies, and Alan writes about the experience.

 Not to be confused with the [[TheTrip 2010 British comedy film]] of the same name.